 Root surface debridement is a traditional and effective way of treating the gum disease.
 Treatments like scaling, root planning, and gingivitis can be efficiently controlled with the help of this treatment.
 Further treatment can be carried out according to the response of this treatment.

 Plaque is generally formed when you do not take care of your teeth properly.
 You can remove plaque with the help of floss and a brush.
 Regularly brush your teeth in circular motion.
 Regular dental visits twice a year is necessary for the maintenance of your oral health.

 3D cone beam CT scan is a special kind of equipment for performing X-rays.
 It is particularly suited to facial x-rays, where regular dental x-rays are often inadequate.
 The process requires no special preparation, and the images attained with the help of cone beam CT helps to give a clearer picture for precise treatment.

 Panoramic radiography is a kind of dental x-ray which uses a small dosage of the ionizing radiation to acquire one single image of the whole mouth.
 The dentists or oral surgeons use this radiography for the treatment of braces, implants, extractions, and dentures.

-Clinical photography is a particular section of photography that is concerned with the documentation of dental clinics, presentation of patients, medical devices, specimens from the autopsy and, medical and surgical procedures.
+Clinical photography is a specialized approach to photography that is concerned with the documentation of dental clinics, presentation of patients, medical devices, specimens from the autopsy, along with medical and surgical procedures.

 Dental evaluation of your teeth is necessary and can be checked via the dentist only.
 The assessment is done to check any dental issues persist or not.
 Recognizing the diseases, checking the symptoms, restoring the defects, etc., are the basic look out of the examination.